EeroTheDEV/Portfolio-Site/README.md

-# SOME quich portfolio site took me 15 mins to make
+# Some quick portfolio site
+** Took 15 mins to make it